ucrbioinfo/Chimericognizer/README.md

-# Novo&Chimeric Software
+# Chimericognizer Software

 # DESCRIPTION

-Novo&Chimeric is a novel and accurate chimeric contigs correction tool which can correct chimeric contigs and chimeric optical maps by each other.
-In Novo&Chimeric, the problem is modeled into weighted vertex cover problem for deciding whether to correct contigs or optical maps when they conflict.
+Chimericognizer is a novel and accurate chimeric contigs correction tool which can correct chimeric contigs and chimeric optical maps by each other.
+In Chimericognizer, the problem is modeled into weighted vertex cover problem for deciding whether to correct contigs or optical maps when they conflict.
 Experiments show that our tool can outperform manual work done by experienced researcher of genome assembly problem using much less time.
-Novo&Chimeric is written in python.
-Until now, Novo&Chimeric can only run on Unix/Linux systems.
+Chimericognizer is written in python.
+Until now, Chimericognizer can only run on Unix/Linux systems.